top of page

 The Perfect White Oak Finish

-Achieving the perfect finish on white oak that preserves the natural, unfinished look without darkening the wood too much can be tricky.
+Achieving the perfect white oak cabinet finish that preserves the natural, unfinished look without darkening the wood too much can be tricky.
 With a few expert tips, we'll cover a range of proven techniques and products, from DIY methods to professional-grade processes, and everything in between.
 Let's jump right in!

 This shows the drastic difference between water (right) and solvent-based (left) clear topcoats.
 Both are a "clear" finish but, as you can see, quite a bit different.